-10-60-450 Snow Removal - This account shows funds used to purchase salt to be applied to roadways in winter, as well as other related costs.
+10-60-450 Snow Removal - Funds used to purchase salt to be applied to roadways in winter, as well as related costs.
 Salt is approximately \$5000 per load and the City anticipates needing 3 loads of salt each winter.

 10-60-514 Engineering - Department specific engineering charges.